Teddy Sagi: Playtech

 Sagi founded Playtech in 1999.
 It was floated in 2006 on the London Stock Exchange at a price that valued the business at approximately £550 million.
 He has since scaled down his holdings to 4.6%, as opposed to 81% at the time of its IPO.
 He has since invested in hi-tech companies and real estate.

-Hi-Tech

 SafeCharge

 Sagi was majority shareholder (with 68% control) of the company, which is a credit card clearing company for the online gambling industry.

 Primarily based in Bulgaria, SafeCharge was traded on London's AIM, with a market cap of £385 million.
 The company was listed on the Alternative Investment Market (AIM) of the London Stock Exchange.

 In 2019, Nuvei Corporation announced its acquisition of SafeCharge, and agreed to pay $889 million in cash for it.
 In August 2019, Nuvei completed the acquisition.

-Kape Technologies

-Kape Technologies is a United Kingdom-based cybersecurity software company.
-Kape owns VPN services and cybersecurity tools, including CyberGhost, Private Internet Access (PIA), ZenMate, ExpressVPN, and Intego.

-In late 2012, Sagi acquired the start-up company Crossrider for $37 million.
-The company went public on AIM at a value of $250 million.
-Crossrider started off by making a software development kit (SDK) for the deployment of browser extensions to a variety of platforms with support for monetizing extensions.
-The monetization options were used by major ad injectors which used man-in-the-browser to change or add advertisements to what users saw.
-Over time, Crossrider's services became increasingly utilized by malware and adware developers and the company was unable to combat misuse.

-In June 2016, following the appointment of new management team, the company changed its strategy to focus to cyber-security with a focus on digital privacy and protection of digital data.
-In practical terms, the company stopped its browser SDK business to focus on the VPN sector, purchasing CyberGhost VPN in 2017.

-In March 2018, the name of the company was changed to Kape Technologies plc.
-Kape then purchased VPN carriers Zenmate in 2018 and Private Internet Access in 2019.

-On September 13, 2021, Kape acquired ExpressVPN, raising concerns based on Kape Technologies' predecessor Crossrider's history of making tools that were used for adware.
-It also acquired the VPN review publisher Webselenese in 2021.

 Stucco Media

 In 2015 Sagi acquired the start-up company Stucco Media for $43 million.
 The acquisition was made by Market Tech, and the company is now owned by him.
 Stucco Media develops eCommerce website technology.